Martyn Pig: Chapter 5: Sunday

 Martyn gives a poetic description of a church and graveyard.
 He seems at peace with himself.
 He prepares breakfast and listens to Desert Island Discs on the radio.
 He thinks he would bring detective books.
 The front room is worn and nicotine stained.
-The fireplace causes him to think of his father’s death.
-He begins to ring Alex but can’t get a reply.
+The fireplace causes him to think of his father's death.
+He begins to ring Alex but cannot get a reply.
 He sees two men getting out of a car – one red-haired, the other tall and angular.
-He suspects that they’re heading to Dom, a local drug dealer, to buy something.
+He suspects that they are heading to Dom, a local drug dealer, to buy something.
 He considers how he got rid of all his childhood toys and games etc. He then talks about the eidetic imagery that he sees behind his eyelids.
-Finally, he eventually manages to contact Alex, who really doesn’t want to call around.
+Finally, he eventually manages to contact Alex, who really does not want to call around.
 Their thoughts turn to their meeting with Dean the following day.

 Chapter 6: Monday

-Martyn recalls the time that he once shot a sparrow with an air pistol, which he isn’t proud of.
+Martyn recalls the time that he once shot a sparrow with an air pistol, which he is not proud of.
 Alex arrives at 10 am.
 Even though Martyn is happy to sign cheques to spend some of the money, Alex tells him not to as they are traceable.
-At 11 am Alex gets a bus to Dean’s flat.
+At 11 am, Alex gets a bus to Dean's flat.
 Dean arrives on his motorbike and Alex lets him in.
-When the time comes to exchange the money for the cassette, Martyn tells him that he isn’t going to give him any money.
+When the time comes to exchange the money for the cassette, Martyn tells him that he is not going to give him any money.
 He tells him what they did with the body.
 He then tells Dean that he planted his hair and cigarette butt on the body.
 If Dean goes to the police with the cassette, then Martyn will tell them that Dean made them do it: he and Alex will get off lightly being children while Dean will go to real prison.
 Martyn also tells him that Alex has taken the copies of the cassette from his flat with the key he had given her.
 Dean leaves and Alex arrives back but she is behaving strangely.
 It turns out she did manage to get the copy of the cassette – both of which they burn.
-As they play Scrabble, they plan what they’re going to do the next day – get some of the cash and buy things, maybe look into booking a holiday.
+As they play Scrabble, they plan what they are going to do the next day – get some of the cash and buy things, maybe look into booking a holiday.
 Eventually Martyn says that they could be out of there by Christmas Day.
 Alex is hesitant, then she leaves.
 Martyn then says that that was the last time he ever saw her.